bkahlert/logr/README.md

 `logr` is a Bash library.

-In order to use it, it needs to be downloaded and put on your `$PATH` which is exactly what the following two lines are doing:
+In order to use it, it needs to be downloaded and put on your `$PATH` which is exactly what the following line is doing:
 ```shell
 sudo curl -LfsSo /usr/local/bin/logr.sh https://raw.githubusercontent.com/bkahlert/logr/master/logr.sh
 ```